contsili/meg-pipeline/docs/source/2-operationprotocol/meg-operationprotocol.rst

     - Response boxes are running correctly

 #.
 Communication system with participant are operational
-    - Microphone to communicate to the participant works correctly
+    - Microphone outside the MSR, to communicate to the participant works correctly
+    - Microphone inside the MSR for participant to communicate with project owner works correctly
     - Earplugs for participant to hear the project owner outisde the MSR works correctly
+    - Coming soon: Camera inside MSR for visualising the participant

 #.
 Laser scanner system is operational
     - Laser scanner computer works correctly